 The COVID-19 pandemic has been a challenging time for businesses of all sizes.
 Many small and medium-sized businesses (SMBs) have experienced significant losses in revenue due to the pandemic, leading to financial strain and uncertainty about the future.
 However, there is a potential lifeline for these struggling businesses in the form of the Employee Retention Credit (ERC).

 For businesses that have experienced significant losses in revenue due to the pandemic, the ERC can be a game-changer.
 This credit can help these businesses recover some of their losses and maintain their workforce, allowing them to continue operations and plan for the future.
-In addition, the ERC can help businesses reduce their tax liability and free up capital that can be used for other business expenses.
+In addition, the ERC can help businesses reduce their tax liability and free up capital you can use for other business expenses.

 The eligibility criteria for the ERC are relatively broad, making it accessible to many SMBs.
 To qualify for the credit, businesses must have experienced a significant decline in gross receipts compared to a comparable period in 2019, or they must have been subject to a government order to fully or partially suspend operations.
 Additionally, businesses must have fewer than 500 employees and must have paid wages to those employees during the eligible period.